-Half Day Kindergarten Pick-Up: Enter Campus at northeast corner of the school parking lot.
+Half Day Kindergarten Pick-Up: Drive south on 94th Street and enter campus at northeast corner of the school parking lot.

-- Pick-Up Time: 11:45 a.m. - Pick-Up Place: East side of the building, outside of the front office

-Put your BLUE family placard on the diver's side visor so staff can verify your child's name.
+- Pick-Up Time: 11:45 a.m. - Pick-Up Place: - On calendar full days and early release days, east side of the building, outside of the front office - o On calendar half days, south side of building, outside the multi-purpose room (MPR) - Put your BLUE family placard on the driver's side visor so staff can verify your child's name.

-Early Release Fridays:
+Early Release Wednesdays:

-Kindergarten, first and second grades: 12:50 p.m.
-Third, fourth, and fifth grades: 1:15 p.m.
-Do not arrive before 12:45 p.m. or 1:10 p.m. due to staggered pick-up times.
+Kindergarten, first and second grades: 1:50 p.m.
+Third, fourth, and fifth grades: 2:15 p.m.
+Do not arrive before 1:45 p.m. or 2:10 p.m. due to staggered pick-up times.
 If you arrive before those times, you will be asked to drive around.